Global Hadamard form for the Green Function in Schwarzschild space-time: Introduction

-It is further known~\cite{Garabedian, Ikawa} that, outside a normal neighborhood, the GF continues to diverge when the two space-time points are connected via a null geodesic.
-The explicit form of the singularity outside a normal neighborhood, however, was not known within General Relativity until recently.
-Using a variety of methods, it has been shown~\cite{Ori1short,CDOWa,Dolan:2011fh,harte2012caustics,Casals:2012px,Zenginoglu:2012xe,Yang:2013shb} that the {\it global} form of the `leading' singularity of the GF generally has the following four-fold structure in Schwarzschild, Kerr and other background space-times: \be \delta(\sigma_4)\to\PV(1/\sigma_4)\to-\delta(\sigma_4)\to-\PV(1/\sigma_4)\to\delta(\sigma_4)\to\cdots \ee where $\PV$ denotes the Cauchy principal value distribution.
-This change in the character of the singularity is essentially due to the null wavefront of the field perturbation passing through a caustic point (i.e., a space-time point where neighboring null geodesics are focused).
-This is indicated in (\ref{4-fold}) by the arrow `$\to$'.
-Thus the leading singularity in $\GFret(x,x')$ has the form $\delta(\sigma_4(x,x'))$ (respectively, $\PV(1/\sigma_4), -\delta(\sigma_4), -\PV(1/\sigma_4)$) when there is a null geodesic from $x$ to $x'$ that has passed through $4n$ (respectively, $4n+1, 4n+2, 4n+3$) caustics, where $n$ is a non-negative integer.
-The four-fold structure of the GF in Schwarzschild space-time is beautifully illustrated with numerical animations in~\cite{Video:CausticsSchw} and has recently been used in~\cite{CDOWa,CDOW13,PhysRevD.89.084021} in order to provide an insight into the origin of the self-force.
+It is further known~\cite{Garabedian, KRW:1997, Ikawa} that, outside a normal neighborhood, the GF continues to diverge when the two spacetime points are connected via a null geodesic.
+The explicit form of the singularity {\it outside} a normal neighborhood, however, was not known within General Relativity until recently.
+Using a variety of methods, it has been shown~\cite{Ori1short,CDOWa,Dolan:2011fh,harte2012caustics,Casals:2012px,Zenginoglu:2012xe,Yang:2013shb} that the {\it global} form of the `leading' singularity of the GF generally has the following four-fold structure in Schwarzschild, Kerr and other background spacetimes: \be \delta(\s)\to\PV(1/\s)\to-\delta(\s)\to-\PV(1/\s)\to\delta(\s)\to\cdots \ee where the first term corresponds to the direct part in Eq.~\eqref{eqhada} and $\PV$ denotes the Cauchy principal value distribution.
+This change in the character of the singularity is essentially due to the null wavefront of the field perturbation passing through a caustic point (i.e., a spacetime point where neighboring null geodesics are focused).
+This is indicated in Eq.~\eqref{4-fold} by the arrow `$\to$'.
+Thus the {\it leading} singularity in $\GFret(x,x')$ has the form $\delta(\s(x,x'))$ (respectively, $\PV(1/\s), -\delta(\s), -\PV(1/\s)$) when there is a null geodesic from $x$ to $x'$ that has passed through $4n$ (respectively, $4n+1, 4n+2, 4n+3$) caustics, where $n$ is a non-negative integer.
+The four-fold structure of the GF in Schwarzschild spacetime is beautifully illustrated with numerical animations in~\cite{Video:CausticsSchw} and has been used in~\cite{CDOWa,CDOW13,PhysRevD.89.084021} in order to provide an insight into the origin of the self-force and in~\cite{JACMK2019} {and~\cite{caribe2023lensing}} in order to account for interesting features in respectively, the communication {and entanglement} between quantum particle detectors.